Find the perfect plant for your perfect gardenscape!

 This trailing perennial is grown for its foliage; lovely leaves emerge burgundy-red and mature to purple; low maintenance, and excellent for containers or massed as groundcover

-Purple Heart's attractive pointy leaves emerge burgundy in spring, turning purple in color the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Purple Heart's attractive pointy leaves emerge burgundy in spring, turning purple in color the rest of the year on a plant with a spreading habit of growth.

 Purple Heart is an herbaceous annual with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.